AestheticFreedom/.github/profile/README.md

 # Oryzotropheo

+> Current status (Feb 2025): dormant but not forgotten.
+Expect more active development in a few months.

 Resources for avid ricers and power users - including more riceable forks of existing software.

 This organization maintains forks of excellent free and open-source (typically desktop but sometimes CLI) applications that are perfect in every way, except that they lack accessible file-based options for configuration.